 The FRN working group began meeting in 2015 to discuss FRN development and learning processes as well as other emerging topics.
 It broadened and became more inclusive over time, as people with different connections to the CCRP began attending, participating, and sharing their reflections and work related to FRNs.
 The group is experimenting with providing simultaneous interpretations for English, Spanish, and French to make it a more inclusive space linguistically.

 The FRN working group meets monthly.
 Here is a list of the main agenda items beginning in January 2019.

 To see presentations made by project teams to the FRN working group, go to the FRN Resource Library.

 If you are interested in participating, please contact Mary Richardson.

 Data Topical Group

-The FRN Data Topical Group, a subgroup of the FRN Working Group, is a forum that aims to bring researchers, practitioners, students, farmers, and other stakeholders together to share experiences on data and information flow in farmer research networks (FRNs).
-The data and information flow entail the process of planning and designing research, data collection, analysis, interpretation, and report writing, to closing of information loops through results and dissemination and feedback outputs.
+The FRN data topical group, a subgroup of the FRN working group, aims to bring researchers, practitioners, students, farmers, and other stakeholders together to share experiences on data and information flow in farmer research networks (FRNs).
+The data and information flow entail everything from the process of planning and designing research, data collection, analysis, interpretation, and report writing, to closing of information loops through results and dissemination and feedback outputs.

 FRNs are guided by principles as outlined here to enable and guarantee research rigor and effectiveness and to bring about change in smallholder farmers’ livelihoods by improving their food and nutritional security using agroecologically driven approaches.
 The Group provides learning opportunities and a platform to discuss challenges and solutions in the data flow process to enhance its impact and that of the overall research.